Rayan84/bookstore-react-redux/README.md

 ### Installation

-to install the project dependencies run
+To install the project dependencies run

 `npm install`

 ### Deployment

-to build:
+To run on a local server:

 `npm start`